4ghora/4ghora.pro/contents/Certified In Cybersecurity Module 1.md

 ---
 title: ISC2 - Chapter 1 Security Principles
-slug: ISC2 - Chapter 1 Security Principles
+slug: ISC2-Chapter-1-Security-Principles
 category: Courses, ISC2
 tags:
-  - isc
+  - Isc
-  - certified
+  - Certified
-  - cybersecurity
+  - Cybersecurity
-  - course
+  - Course
-  - courses    # TAG names should always be lowercase

 excerpt : (ISC)² Certified in Cybersecurity is a foundational cybersecurity certification designed to help recipients build a pathway to a rewarding career in cybersecurity.
 This entry-level certification will prove to employers you have the foundational knowledge, skills and abilities necessary for an entry- or junior-level cybersecurity role.
 It proves your willingness and ability to learn and grow on the job.
 datetime: 2022-07-13T13:08:12.000+00:00